igniterealtime/webmeet/README.md

     });
 `````

-2. To configure SIP.js for telephone call back using CTX-Phone, configure the .../phone/scripts/config.js file
+2. To configure SIP.js for telephone call back using CTX-Phone, configure the .../phone/scripts/config.js file to connect to your Asterisk or FreeSWITCH PBX.

 `````
 var user = {